emqx/eip/active/0021-transfer-files-over-mqtt.md

 * The protocol MUST use only PUBLISH type of MQTT Control Packet
 * The protocol MUST support transfer of file segments
-* Server MUST be able to verify integrity of each file segment
+* Server MUST be able to verify integrity of each file segment and of the whole file
 * Client MAY know total file size when initiating the transfer
 * Client MAY abort file transfer
 * Server MAY ask the client to pause file transfer
 * Server MAY ask the client to abort file transfer
-* The protocol MUST NOT require changes in client code
 * The protocol MUST guarantee "At least once" delivery
 * Server MUST NOT support subscription on topics dedicated for file transfer